decaf-dev/obsidian-dashboards/README.md

 1. Create a dashboard file
 2. Choose your layout
-3. In each section, embed a markdown file, url, or codeblock
+3. In each section, embed a codeblock, url, or markdown file.

 ## License